Leslie Bell Prize for Choral Conducting

 - Collectives, ensembles or groups of artists, or students (elementary, secondary, undergraduate at a college, university, conservatory or training program) are not eligible.

-About the nomination process
+About the nomination and selection process